 Egypt secures international ties amid turmoil at home

+There is an Islamic awakening in the Arab world, Egyptian journalist Osama Diab told RT, but he does not think it will contradict democratic principles.
 “In many Arab countries secularism has been imposed by authoritarian rulers,” said Diab.
 "The Muslim Brotherhood now wants to bring change through Parliament.
 They have assured people they believe in political plurality and representative democracy.
 They have denounced violence.
 We will have to wait and see.”